Beesechurgers/Parker/README.md

 Once driver scans this QR code from app, the session will start and barricade will open.
 Driver can now park the car. <br> <br>

 - **Parking Exit:** <br>
 The car will again stop at exit barricade and the camera on it will scan and detect the number plate.
-If the number plate is the same that entered previously, then terminate the session, notify driver with the calculated amount and barricade will open for car to exit. <br><br>
+If the number plate is the same that entered previously, then it will terminate the session, notify driver with the calculated amount and barricade will open for car to exit. <br><br>

 ## Screenshots of App
 <details>